 1. General guidelines for the preparation of manuscripts

 Reception of manuscripts.
 All manuscripts submitted for publication should be sent to one of the editors by email in an electronic document (.doc), which will be considered for all purposes as the original document.
 This manuscript (File 1) should omit any reference to the author.
-Email addresses of the editors are: firstname.lastname@example.org and email@example.com
+Email address: firstname.lastname@example.org.

 Original version of translations.
 Translations must be accompanied by a digital copy of the original article (with complete identification of the place of original publication) in the following cases: (i) when the author of the original version does not have full command of the Spanish language, and (ii) when the person presenting the article for publication is the translator, who must have all necessary authorisations.